fmidue/Alloy4Fun/REPORT.md

  * HTML cleanup for editor with bootstrap (unnecessary classes and ids, structure, ...)
  * Dimplified contribution instructions and setup difficulty
  * README is ready to be official
- * Derivation tree implemented (tried with mongo aggregation but it seems unfeasable).
+ * Derivation tree implemented.
 Currently, all the descents are loaded and then the tree is created on client-side using a hashmap and DFS iteration.
  * Tests for the algorithm to generate the derivation tree
  * Implemented download of derivation tree for Data Mining  (name of files is `tree_LINKID_YYYY_MM_DD_HH_MM_SS`)
  * Improved user feedback on errors when invoking Meteor methods, using sweet alert to display verbose errors from server